Dental Assistant License Alabama Feature Image

 Step 4: Pass the DANB’s CDA Exam

-To earn the CDA credential, you must pass the Dental Assisting National Board’s (DANB) Certified Dental Assistant (CDA) exam.
+To earn the CDA credential, you must pass the Dental Assisting National Board’s Certified Dental Assistant (CDA) exam.
 The exam covers general chairside assisting, radiation health and safety, and infection control.
 Preparatory resources, such as CDA practice tests, can help you succeed.

 Step 5: Obtain CPR Certification